-NOTE: During the 2020-2021 academic year, the University will be establishing and operating under guidelines and protocols to reduce the spread of COVID-19, which may change over time in light of the evolving nature of the pandemic.
+NOTE: During the 2021-2022 academic year, the University will be establishing and operating under guidelines and protocols to reduce the spread of COVID-19, which may change over time in light of the evolving nature of the pandemic.
 These guidelines and protocols will be communicated to students through other mechanisms and not through the Student Handbook.
 Students are expected to abide by any and all University guidelines and protocols to reduce the spread of COVID-19.
 In some circumstances, these guidelines and protocols may supersede provisions in the Student Handbook.

-Vanderbilt University's updated Sexual Misconduct and related policies, which detail the new Title IX process, effective August 14, 2020, are available on the Title IX Office website (/title-ix/related\policies.php) and below.
+Vanderbilt University's updated Sexual Misconduct and related policies, which detail the new Title IX process are available on the Title IX Office website (/title-ix/related\policies.php) and below.

-2020-2021 Sexual Misconduct Policy (/title-ix/docs/SexualMisconductPolicy.pdf)
+2021-2022 Sexual Misconduct Policy (/title-ix/docs/SexualMisconductPolicy.pdf)

-2020-2021 Formal Grievance Protocol (/title-ix/docs/FormalGrievanceProtocol.pdf)
+2021-2022 Formal Grievance Protocol (/title-ix/docs/FormalGrievanceProtocol.pdf)